 This means no matter what happens to interest rates out there in the world, yours will never change.
 If rates go skyrocketing, yours won't.
 Whew!
 But if they fall, yours will remain stuck at the old, higher levels.

-Because your interest rate won't go anywhere, your monthly mortgage payment will stay the same, too.
+Because you have a fixed-rate period, your monthly mortgage payment will stay the same, too.
 That is, it will unless it includes property taxes, insurance premiums or homeowners or condo fees that could change.

 An adjustable-rate mortgage, or ARM, starts out like a fixed-rate loan, with an interest rate that's steady for a certain number of years.
 After that, the rate can start "adjusting," or moving.
 That means your monthly payment also can change.